Kargichauhan/Kargichauhan.github.io/_pages/blog.md

 ---
+layout: archive
+title: "Welcome to a world of ideas, insights, and stories."
-permalink: /
+permalink: /blog/
-title: "My Blogs"
 author_profile: true
 redirect_from:
   - /blogs.html
 ---
 # My Creative Blog